pmd/pmd-github-action-tests/README.md

 **Expected:**

-* Build build should be failed because of one violation
+* Build build should be failed because of two violations (bar and foo).

 ### Code scanning alerts